 Around the world, many savvy shoppers are on the edge of their seats.
 After all, Black Friday offers you amazing deals.
 It’s a great time to do some early Christmas shopping, or grab items and experiences that you otherwise wouldn’t be able to afford.

 It’s also one of the best times to plan your next adventure.

-Here’s a quick rundown on this important date on the retail calendar.
-We take a look at the history of Black Friday, and how you can shop safely and smartly.
-First, let’s deal with the obvious FAQs:
+Here’s a quick rundown covering this important date on the retail calendar.
+We will take a look at the history of Black Friday, and how you can shop safely and smartly.
+First, let’s start with answering some of the obvious FAQs:

 It’s a win-win for stores and shoppers.
 Shoppers save some money and businesses get feet through the door.
 What’s on offer will differ from one store to the next.

 In some American states, it has been named a national holiday.
 This includes Arkansas, Florida, Texas, and Wisconsin.
 However, many American citizens take a day of leave to make a long weekend of Thanksgiving and shop for Black Friday holiday deals.

 For the rest of the world, you’ll likely need to take a day’s leave if you want to do some Black Friday shopping.

 The actual time of a Black Friday sale is usually no more than 24 hours, or while stocks last.
 So, if you’re shopping for new luggage, clothing, or tech accessories, best you get to them before someone else does.
 That’s what causes the notorious Black Friday mad rush in stores.